skawy/Flights-Datapipeline/README.md

 #### Iam Just Picking Saudi Arabia As The Origin but You Can Select All Countries Together like in the pdf
 ![image](images/dashboard_1.png)

-#### You Can Hover on any Country nd See How Many Flights Starts From It
+#### You Can Hover on any Country in This Map and See How Many Flights Starts From It
 ![image](images/dashboard_2.png)